 6. Timetable for admission to secondary school in September 2020

-Date Information From Monday 2 September 2019 an information leaflet is distributed to parents/carers by primary schools or posted for Kirklees children attending a primary school in another local authority.
+Date Information From Monday 2 September 2019 an information leaflet is distributed to parents/carers by secondary schools or posted for Kirklees children attending a secondary school in another local authority.
 Sunday 1 September 2019 Applications can be made from this date.
 All applications must be made online.
 September and October 2019 Open evenings are held for the majority of secondary schools in Kirklees Thursday 31 October 2019 This is the closing date for applications.
 Remember that a late application can severely reduce your chances of obtaining a place at your preferred school.
 Monday 2 March 2020 Parents/carers can log on to the Kirklees parent portal from 08:30 am to see their offer of a school place and an email offer will be sent during the day to the email address the parent/carer used when submitting their application.
 Monday 30 March 2020 The last day for requesting an appeal for starting community and voluntary controlled schools in September 2020.
 Academies, free schools, trust schools and voluntary aided schools may have different closing dates for appeals.
 You must contact them directly.
 May 2020 onwards Appeal hearings take place.
 Thursday 31 December 2020 Waiting lists close for community and voluntary controlled schools.
 Academies, free school, trust schools and voluntary aided schools may have different closing dates for waiting lists.
 Please contact them directly.

 7. Secondary school Supplementary Information Form (SIF)